anzhelikasuchkova/School_District_Analysis/README.md

 Updated District Summary
 <img width="930" alt="Revised District Summary" src="https://user-images.githubusercontent.com/93845867/150443559-f1e696d4-4417-4a9e-8905-e9117d8ae677.png">

--Average Math Score decresed by 0.1%.
+- Average Math Score decresed by 0.1%.
--Average Reading Score stayed the same.
+- Average Reading Score stayed the same.
--% Passing Math decreased by 0.2%.
+- % Passing Math decreased by 0.2%.
--% Passing Reading decreased by 0.1%.
+- % Passing Reading decreased by 0.1%.
--% Overall Passing decreased by 0.3%.
+- % Overall Passing decreased by 0.3%.

 ## Summary
 Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.